jdaws97/standup/README.md

 ```
 standup --open
 ```
-List of all possible araguments:
+List of all possible arguments:

 --open -> this will open the standup notes